Reviewed Date: 04/24/2015

-38 U.S.C. § 4313(a)(1) provides that after military service of less than 91 days, the military service person is entitled to reinstatement in the “escalator position,” to the position in which he or she would have been employed if not for the interruption in employment.
-20 C.F.R. § 1002.196(b) provides that the employer must make reasonable efforts to help the employee become qualified for that position.
-20 C.F.R. § 1002.196(c) also provides that if the employee cannot become qualified for that position, the employee is entitled to the position in which he or she was employed when military service started.
-If the employee is not able to perform the duties of the escalator position or the pre-service position, after reasonable efforts by the employer, the employee must be reemployed in any other position that is the nearest approximation first to the escalator position and then to the pre-service position.
+38 U.S.C. § 4313(a)(1) provides that after military service of 91 days or less, the military service person is entitled to reinstatement in the “escalator position,” to the position in which he or she would have been employed if not for the interruption in employment.
+20 C.F.R. § 1002.196(a) provides that the employer must make reasonable efforts to help the employee become qualified for that position.
+20 C.F.R. § 1002.196(b) provides that if the employee cannot become qualified for that position, the employee is entitled to the position in which he or she was employed when military service started.

 After military service of more than 90 days, an employee is entitled to reinstatement in the escalator position, however, 20 C.F.R. § 1002.191 provide that upon the specific circumstances the employer may have the option, or may be required, to re-employ the employee in a position other than the escalator position.
 The employer must make reasonable efforts to help the employee qualify for one of those positions.
 20 C.F.R. § 1002.197(a).
 If the employee cannot become qualified, the employee is entitled to be placed in any other position that is the closest approximation to the escalator position.
 20 C.F.R. § 1002.197(b).
 If there is no such position for which the employee is qualified, the employer must place the employee in any other position that is the closest approximation to the pre-service position.
 20 C.F.R. § 1002.197(c).Note: The employer is not required to reemploy the employee on his or her return from service if he or she cannot, after reasonable efforts by the employer, qualify for the appropriate reemployment position.
 20 C.F.R. § 1002.198.